leoGogglehead/MS-MRI-Proj/ProjDocument.md

 [9] Francine Wein and Leonard A Levin.
 Comi g, ﬁlippi m, barkhof f, et al. effect of early interferon treatment on conversion to deﬁnite multiple sclerosis: a randomised study.
 Journal of Neuro-Ophthalmology, 22(1):65, 2002.

 # List of scripts
-Norm.R - Normalizing pre-registered images in R using White Stripe Normalization logRegwEval.m - Logistic Regression prediction of lesion enhancement without Scan-Stratified Case-Control Sampling, with ROC curves plotted for evaluation logRegwEvalwSSCC.m - Logistic Regression prediction of lesion enhancement with Scan-Stratified Case-Control Sampling, with ROC curves plotted for evaluation treeBaggerwEvalwSSCC.m - Ensemble of bagged decision tree prediction of lesion enhancement with Scan-Stratified Case-Control Sampling, with ROC curves plotted for evaluation
+Norm.R - Normalizing pre-registered images in R using White Stripe Normalization.

+logRegwEval.m - Logistic Regression prediction of lesion enhancement without Scan-Stratified Case-Control Sampling, with ROC curves plotted for evaluation.

+logRegwEvalwSSCC.m - Logistic Regression prediction of lesion enhancement with Scan-Stratified Case-Control Sampling, with ROC curves plotted for evaluation.

+treeBaggerwEvalwSSCC.m - Ensemble of bagged decision tree prediction of lesion enhancement with Scan-Stratified Case-Control Sampling, with ROC curves plotted for evaluation.